HBchevelle68/fcrypt/README.md

 # fcrypt

-File encryption/decryption tool I am building for fun and because it would be useful to have.
+File encryption/decryption command line tool I am building for fun and because it would be useful to have.
 Still under development.

 #### Current Version: 0.5